8 Rooftop Photoshoot Ideas (That Are Safe for Everyone!)

 Dark haired, tanned model sitting on ledge of infinity pool at Marina Bay Sands, Singapore.

-The edge of an infinity pool makes for a great shot against a cityscape.
+The edge of an infinity pool creates a stunning shot against a cityscape.

-Take a mini-break for the weekend to visit a hotel in a city with a rooftop pool.
-Then, in between relaxing and sipping cocktails, get some shots as the sun goes down.
-Shoot at sunset to capture the orange, pink and purple hues against the city architecture.
-Or try out a silhouette against the city lights at night.
+Consider taking a weekend mini-break at a hotel in a city with a rooftop pool.
+Between lounging and enjoying cocktails, capture stunning shots as the sun sets.
+Shoot at sunset to highlight the warm hues against the city architecture, or create a silhouette against the city lights at night.

 5. Rooftop Garden